beauchamplab/rave/alternative_installation.md

 devtools::install_github('beauchamplab/rave')

 # this step will install other packages needed by RAVE.
 If asked to compile packages from source,
-# you can say safely say no
+# you can say safely say no. This step may fail on Windows, run alternate command below.
 rave::check_dependencies()

 # this step ensures all available RAVE modules are accessible